gi-bielefeld/sans/clowm/usage.md

 `--iupac` allows to consider the extended IUPAC alphabet to resolve ambiguous bases or amino acids.
 Specify a threshold to limit the number of considered *k*-mers per position between 1 (no ambiguity) and 4^k respectively 22^k (allows NNN...N).
 By default, respective *k*-mers are ignored.

 #### Canonical *k*-mers
-By default, each *k*-mer is compared to its reverse complement and the lexicagrafically smaller ist chosen as a canonical representative.
+By default, each *k*-mer is compared to its reverse complement and the lexicografically smaller is chosen as a canonical representative.
 Set `--norev` to true to not consider reverse complement *k*-mers.

 #### Genetic code